edgedb/edgedb/docs/edgeql/sets.rst

 .. note::

-  Coalescing is an example of a function/operator with :ref:`optional inputs <ref_eql_fundamentals_optional>`.
+  Coalescing is an example of a function/operator with :ref:`optional inputs <ref_sdl_function_typequal>`.
 By default, passing an empty set into a function/operator will "short circuit" the operation and return an empty set.
 However it's possible to mark inputs as *optional*, in which case the operation will be defined over empty sets.
 Another example is :eql:func:`count`, which returns ``{0}`` when an empty set is passed as input.

 .. _ref_eql_set_type_filter: